 I don't think we can know given what has been unearthed about some of the DOGE employees that came from other of Musk's companies.
 Not that it's unlikely that it's him.

-I agree, Alignment is very important when considering which LLM to use.
 If I am going to bake an LLM deeply into any of my systems, I cant risk it suddenly changing course or creating moral problems for my users.
 Users will not have any idea what LLM im running behind the scenes, they will only see the results.
-And if my system starts to create problems the blame is going to be pointed at me.

 I've seen a lot fewer weird refusals from it than from Claude.
 Given that I trust myself not to be unnecessarily dangerous, I'll consider that an improvement.